So You Think You Can Dance vs Dancing with the Stars: A Round-by-Round Comparison

 DANCING WITH THE STARS – 3

 ROUND UP: So You Think You Can Dance?
 Think again.
-The Idol-inspired dance competition may boast a better crop of contestants and an innovative voting scheme, but its lacklustre host and judging talents leave the Fox program reaching for the “Stars”.
-Dancing with the Stars waltzes its way to a perfect 30!
+The Idol-inspired dance competition may boast a better crop of contestants and an innovative voting scheme, but its lackluster host and judging talents leave the Fox program behind while Dancing with the Stars waltzes toward a perfect score for its broad appeal and refined production.

 Share post: